 Q. A thousand bucks for a racing drone!?
 Are you high?!

 A. While costs are always higher when you're leading the innovation, as more X Class products roll out the costs will come down (as it always does with new tech).
 Also, the intent of X Class Drone Racing is to move the sport further from an individual-based to more a team-based competition.
 Not only does it allow different members to specialize in different aspects of your drone design and engineering, it can also allow you to spread the cost.

 Q. How fast do X Class drones go?

-A. Right now we have a confirmed flight of a 950mm drone of 65 MPH.
+A. With top speeds of over 100mph in the first season.
 There have been other reports of larger drones going faster, but even the pilots admit that the methods used were a bit hinky.
-These speeds are increasing almost weekly as new products come to market specifically designed for X Class racing.
-Expect X Class drones very soon to mark speeds near (if not equal to) to 250 racers.
+These speeds are increasing almost weekly as new products come to market specifically designed for X Class Drone Racing.

 A. Do X Class drones crash?

 A. Yes.
 Yes, they do.
 And it's glorious to see on film, and even better in person.

 Q. What's the best esc/flight controller/frame/motor?

 A. As with just about anything that requires an opinion, the answer depends on whom you ask.
 The best way to get information is to ask those who've already built and raced their frames.
 You can find most everyone in X Class racing on the X Class Facebook Group or through X Class Drone Racing's Facebook page.
 In addition, we hold regular Builder Q&A video lifestreams on Facebook, so join us and ask questions.
 Also, never be afraid to contact an X Class pilot/builder via Facebook directly — they're incredibly helpful.
 Finally, you can always send us a message via our contact page and we'll forward your question to one of our teams.